NeuraiProject/neurai-key/README.md

 const mnemonic = NeuraiKey.generateMnemonic();
-const ACCOUNT = 0; //default is zero const POSITION = 0; //the first address for this wallet const network = "xna"; //or xna-test for testnet const addressPair = NeuraiKey.getAddressPair( network,
+const ACCOUNT = 0; //default is zero const POSITION = 1; //the second address for this wallet const network = "xna"; //or xna-test for testnet const addressPair = NeuraiKey.getAddressPair( network,